 - a.
 Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - b.
 Members and officers working together to achieve a common purpose with clearly defined functions and roles - c.
 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour - d.
 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - e.
 Developing the capacity and capability of members and officers to be effective - f.
 Engaging with local people and other stakeholders to ensure robust accountability - 7.
-For each of the six core principles, CIPFA/SOLACE have issued "supporting principles" together with examples of how any local code of governance should reflect each core principle. - 8.
-Following consultation with Senior Officers a draft Code of Corporate Governance for Dudley has been prepared and it is attached at Appendix A. It is in a format similar to the current Code. - 9.
-Once approved the Code would need to be adhered to by all Members and Officers of the Council.
-It is important that Members and Senior Officers endorse the Code and ensure all actions are in line with the Code. - 10.
-CIPFA/SOLACE guidance also includes a successor the Statement of Internal Control [SIC], the Annual Governance Statement [AGS].
+For each of the six core principles, CIPFA/SOLACE issued "supporting principles" together with examples of how any local code of governance should reflect each core principle. - 8.
+The Code must be adhered to by all Members and Officers of the Council.
+It is important that Members and Senior Officers continue to endorse the Code and ensure all actions are in line with the Code. - 9.
+CIPFA/SOLACE guidance also included a successor the Statement of Internal Control [SIC], the Annual Governance Statement [AGS].
 The conceptual format of the AGS is not that different from the SIC in that you are required to cover the : - a.
 Scope of responsibility - b.
 Purpose of the governance framework - c.
 Governance framework - d.
 Review of effectiveness - e.
-Significant governance issues - 11.CIPFA envisage that work on the governance statement will be co-ordinated by a designated working group of the authority, which would report its findings to the designated committee of the authority.
-In Dudley we have established a Corporate Control Group which will assist in co-ordinating evidence gathering and production of the AGS before it is submitted to the Audit Committee for approval.
-Like the SIC the AGS will then be signed by the Chief Executive and Leader of the Council.
-A separate report has been prepared on the way forward with the AGS.

-12. Part of the Audit Services work programme for preparing the AGS is an annual review of the level of compliance with the Code of Corporate Governance.
+Significant governance issues - 10.
+CIPFA envisage that work on the governance statement will be co-ordinated by a designated working group of the authority, which would report its findings to the designated committee of the authority.
+In Dudley we established a Corporate Control Group in 2008 which has assisted in co-ordinating evidence gathering and production of the AGS before it is submitted to the Audit Committee for approval.
+Like the SIC the AGS is signed by the Chief Executive and Leader of the Council - 11.
+Part of the Audit Services work programme for preparing the AGS is an annual review of the level of compliance with the Code of Corporate Governance. - 12.
+The updated Code of Corporate Governance is attached at Appendix 1.
+The following amendments should be noted:- - Page 4 and 15 Statutory Complaints System for Adults' and Children's Social Care; - Page 8 Role of the Treasurer;